-Do not place object/instruments on top of the DECADE Elite.
-Objects can be placed on any side of the detector; however, make sure these objects are placed at a distance of 5 cm from the DECADE Elite, if objects are placed at only one side of the instrument and 10 cm from the DECADE Elite, if objects are placed on more than one side of the instruments.
+Do not place object/instruments on top of the detector.
+Objects can be placed on any side of the detector; however, make sure these objects are placed at a distance of 5 cm from the detector, in case that objects are placed at only one side of the instrument. and 10 cm from the instrument, if objects are placed on both sides of the instrument.